nyckyta/smart-custom/README.md

 -- API for metainformation about entities
 - - Get list of all custom entities
 - - Get list of fields for custom entity

+-- put limits on number of created columns allowed

 -- What should we do with transactions?
 -- Add interface configuring the lib.